Last Big One: 1978 Ford LTD Country Squire 30K Survivor – Sold?

-If you’ve been following the station wagon market over the past two years, among the hottest examples increasing in value are 1970s era Ford LTD Country Squires such as this 30K original mile example currently listed here on Craigslist just outside of Boston, Massachusetts with an asking price of $9,800.
+If you’ve been following the station wagon market over the past two years, among the hottest examples increasing in value are 1970s era Ford LTD Country Squires such as this 30K original mile example first listed in October 2020 on Craigslist just outside of Boston, Massachusetts with an asking price of $9,800.
 Researching the Collector Car Market Review Online Tool reveals the private seller has their Country Squire priced between this guide’s #3 “Good” estimate of $6,800 and its #2 “Very Good” appraisal of $10,700.
-If you are serious about buying this Country Squire, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his coupe featured here on GuysWithRides.com

 For the 1973 model year, the Ford full-size car line was given a major update.
 While still built on the same chassis and 121-inch wheelbase introduced in 1969 the addition of 5 mph bumpers would add over six inches in length to the LTD Country Squire by the end of the 1974 model year.
 These would also be the longest and heaviest station wagons ever produced by Ford.
 For 1974, 5-mph bumpers were added to the rear, a transistorized ignition system was introduced, as well as a new hood ornament.
 In addition, the 429 was dropped, largely replaced by the essentially identical 460 V8.